kentcdodds/old-kentcdodds.com/content/blog/moist-programming/index.md

 goes on several times until the abstraction is basically your whole application in `if` statements and loops 😂😭

+**I think the big takeaway** about "Moist Programming" is that you shouldn't be dogmatic about when you start writing abstractions but instead write the abstraction when it _feels_ right and don't be afraid to duplicate code until you get there.

 ## Conclusion

 I hope that's helpful to you.
 If you find yourself mired in bad abstractions,